Alexandria's founded by Alexander

 During the Roman occupation, Metropolis covered a rather large area.
 The economy did not come so much from farming and agriculture but mainly from trade as it was set on the road to Ephesos.

-The lzmir Archaeological Museum is bursting out of its seams with the huge amount of artificats that have been removed from Metropolis.
+The lzmir Archaeological Museum is bursting out of its seams with the huge amount of artifacts that have been removed from Metropolis.
 Another part of the treasures have found refuge in the Ephesus Museum, which is currently expanding.

 High time to go back to that area for a more than close look!